family embraces on steps of home

 "We typically see that minority buyers make up higher shares of first-time buyers," Snowden said.

-The percentage of people who paid asking price and more quick takeaways
+How many people paid asking price, and more takeaways

 Other highlights from the report: